nestauk/cci_cameroon/README.md

 ## Welcome!

-This repository contains the code and documentation for a project uses Collective Crisis Intellegence (CCI) with the aim to help the Cameroon Red Cross to track and respond to misinformation in realtime.
+This repository contains the code and documentation for a project that uses Collective Crisis Intellegence (CCI) with the aim to help the Cameroon Red Cross to track and respond to misinformation in real time.

 ### Background